-Notice: Shifting out of PARK (P) or NEUTRAL (N) with the engine racing may damage the transaxle.
+Notice: Shifting out of PARK (P) or NEUTRAL (N) while the engine is running at high speed may damage the transaxle.
 The repairs would not be covered by your warranty.
-Be sure the engine is not racing when shifting your vehicle.
+Be sure the engine is not running at high speeds when shifting your vehicle.